ibm-cloud-docs/vpc/nlb-create.md

 For more information, see [About routing tables and routes](/docs/vpc?topic=vpc-about-custom-routes).
 {: note}

-## Creating a network load balancer in the UI
+## Creating a network load balancer in the console
 {: #nlb-ui}
 {: ui}